Frequently Asked Questions (FAQ)

 Can I download search results?

 Yes!
-After performing a search, click the "Download Results" button at the top-right of the page.
-You will need to enter a valid invitation code to export your results as a CSV file.
+After performing a search, click the "Download Results" button at the top-right of the page to export your results as a CSV file.

 What does the Analyze Genes tool do?